 Steven Michael Crane

-— Academic and freelance consultant based at Stanford University
+— Research scholar and consultant based at Stanford University

-I teach and do research across a variety of fields and work with teams to coordinate projects across academia and industry.
+I research, design, and teach across a variety of fields, coordinating projects across academia and industry.
 I intend to study, share, and practice the principles of life that lead to greater wisdom, peace, and prosocial engagement in the world.

-My “extracurricular” priorities revolve around personal health behaviors, meditation, time in nature, and authentic social connection, particularly with my partner and much-adored two-year-old son.
-I live on a large cooperative property with my family and friends in the hills of Los Gatos, California.
+My “extracurricular” priorities revolve around personal health behaviors, meditation, time in nature, and authentic social connection, particularly with my partner and much-adored children.
+I live cooperatively with family and friends in the hills of Los Gatos, California.